Skaarup, Frederick C. Unteroffizier - Westfälische Feldartillerie-Regiment Nr. 22 and Reserve Feldartillerie-Regiment Nr. 45

 Frederick Skaarup sitting front row centre (x) at a Field Hospital after being wounded during the Great War.
 The patients wore white uniforms.

-Group photo with Frederick sitting with a trumpet 4th from the left with a military band in service from a postcard dated 9 April 1916, stamped B. Batir.
+Group photo with Frederick sitting with a trumpet in the front row, 4th from the left with a military band in service from a postcard dated 9 April 1916, stamped B. Batir.
 Res.
 F.A.R.
 45, XXIII.
 Res.
 Korps.

 Frederick served in France and Belgium and was badly wounded several times.
 Early in the war in France, a shell landed on his battery as they were hauling a gun with six horses.
 The shell killed everyone except Frederick.
 In spite of being covered with the horses’ guts, he was able to get out and report for duty.
 One year later in 1916, while he was working as a dispatch rider, his unit was cut off by the French for two days and two nights.
 Trapped in a salient (a long finger of a defensive line that extends into the enemy’s position), Frederick was the sole means of communication back to his own lines.
 He found a safe route out and thus helped his entire unit withdraw to safety.
 Although all the men of his group got out, a French 75-mm artillery shell hit the horse he was riding.
 The horses’ head was nearly blown off and he was almost pulled in two.
 He was sent to a Feld Lazerette (Field Hospital) in Heidelberg, Germany to recuperate for many months about 1917.
 On his return, he was called up before his entire regiment and presented the Iron Cross Second Class.
 His citation read in part: “Here is a soldier who lives by the book.”